What Is an Index Fund?

 Passive management, by contrast, follows a predefined set of rules.
 Rather than attempting to beat the market, a passively managed fund simply tracks a specific index.
 Index funds follow this approach.

 Because passive strategies require less active decision-making, index funds generally carry lower costs than actively managed funds.
-These costs are expressed as an expense ratio — the annual fee charged as a percentage of assets under management.
+Fund managers express these costs as an expense ratio, the annual fee charged as a percentage of assets under management.
 Over time, even small differences in expense ratios can have a meaningful effect on long-term returns.

 Index funds are widely used because of several structural characteristics that make them well-suited for long-term investing.

-Market exposure.
-Index funds provide broad access to defined segments of the market — such as large-cap U.S. equities, international stocks, or fixed-income securities — through a single instrument.
+• Market exposure.
+Index funds provide broad access to defined segments of the stock market, such as large-cap U.S. equities, international stocks, or fixed-income securities, through a single instrument.

 The S&P 500 is one of the most commonly tracked indexes by index funds.
 When investors refer to "investing in the S&P 500," they are typically referring to purchasing an index fund or ETF designed to follow the index.
-These funds aim to replicate the S&P 500's performance by holding its constituent companies in proportion to their market capitalization — making the S&P 500 the most practical entry point for understanding how index funds work in practice.
+These funds replicate the S&P 500's performance by holding its constituent companies in proportion to their market capitalisation.
+For that reason, the S&P 500 is the most practical starting point for understanding how index funds work.

 The terms "index fund" and "ETF" are often used interchangeably, but they refer to different things.